Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Background

-With MESI protocol, a memory request from a CPU core will sometimes 1) change the coherence state of the target cache line, and 2) take different amount of time to finish with the target cache line staying in different coherence states.
+With MESI, a memory request from a CPU core will sometimes 1) change the coherence state of the target cache line, and 2) take different amounts of time to finish, depending on the coherence state of the target cache line.

-\textbf{State Changing.} First, as shown in the left part of Figure~\ref{coherence_MtoS}, when a CPU core (core 1) is reading a cache line that is present in the LLC and the private cache of another core (core 0) in M state, this read request will first miss in its private cache and then hit in the LLC.
-Since the content of this cache line in LLC is stale, LLC will fetch the data from the private cache (in core 0) that contains this cache line (step 1), change the coherence state of this cache line in that private cache (in core 0) to S (step 2), update the content of this cache line in the LLC (step 3), and then return the updated cache line to the requesting core (core 1) as well as filling its private cache with a copy of this cache line in S state (step 4).
-Thus, after serving this read request, the target cache line is present in two private caches, and is in S state in both caches, as shown in the right part of Figure~\ref{coherence_MtoS}.
+\textbf{State transitions.} There are many different coherence state transitions, we only discuss the two scenarios related to our attacks.
+First, as shown in Figure~\ref{coherence_MtoS}(a), when a CPU core (core 1) is reading a cache line that is present in the LLC and the private cache of another core (core 0) in M state, this read request will first miss in its private cache and then search the LLC.
+Although this target cache line can be found in the LLC, its content is potentially stale.
+Thus, the LLC will fetch the data from the owner private cache (in core 0) that contains the up-to-date data of this cache line, change the coherence state of this cache line in that private cache (in core 0) to S, update the content of this cache line in the LLC, and then return the updated cache line to the requesting core (core 1) as well as fill its private cache with a copy of this cache line in S state.
+Thus, after serving this read request, the target cache line is present in two private caches, and is in S state in both caches, as shown in Figure~\ref{coherence_MtoS}(b).
+This case is usually referred to as \textit{remote private cache hit}.

-Second, as shown in the right part of Figure~\ref{coherence_MtoS}, when a CPU core (core 0) is trying to write a cache line that is S state in its private cache, this private cache (in core 0) needs to send request to LLC to acquire write permission before it can serve this write operation.
-As a result, the LLC will send signal to other private cache(s) the cache line is present in (in core1) to invalidate those copies (step 1), and then change the state of the cache line in the private cache of the requesting core (core 0) to M so that the requesting core can write this cache line its private cache (step 2).
-Thus, after this write operation, the target cache line is only present in the requesting core's private cache, and is in M state, as shown in the left part of Figure~\ref{coherence_MtoS}.
+Second, as shown in Figure~\ref{coherence_MtoS}(b), when a CPU core (core 0) is trying to write a cache line that is in S state in its own private cache, this private cache (in core 0) needs to send request to the LLC to acquire write permission before it can serve this write operation.
+As a result, the LLC will send invalidation signal(s) to the other private cache(s) that the cache line is present in (in core 1), and then change the state of the cache line in the private cache of the requesting core (core 0) to M so that the requesting core can write this cache line in its private cache.
+Thus, after this write operation, the target cache line is only present in the requesting core's private cache, and is in M state, as shown in Figure~\ref{coherence_MtoS}(a).